thearchitector/just-jobs/README.md

 async def poll_reddit(subr: str)
 ```

-### Use `.now` if you want to run the job immediately.
+### Invoke a job normally if you want to run it immediately.

-Using `.now` allows you to run the job as if it were a normal function.
+Invoking a job as a regular function allows you to run a job as if it were one.
 If you have logic that you only want to execute when enqueued, include a parameter with type `Context` and check if it exists at runtime (functions with a `Context` that are run immediately will have that argument set to `None`).

 ```python
 @job()